-Section 303d of the federal Clean Water Act requires every state to list its surface waters which do not meet federal standards for public safety, contact recreation, fitness for use by aquatic species and other wildlife, and the presence of specific pollutants.
+Section 303d of the federal Clean Water Act requires every state to list its surface waters that do not meet federal standards for public safety, contact recreation, fitness for use by aquatic species and other wildlife, and the presence of specific pollutants.

 In 2004, Plum Creek (Seg ID 1810) was listed as a 303d surface waterway in Texas with concerns over bacteria.
-Currently, there are more than 400 surface water segments in Texas on the 303d List, including creeks, canals, rivers, lakes, reservoirs, bayous and tidal segments.
+Currently, there are more than 400 surface water segments in Texas on the 303d List, including creeks, canals, rivers, lakes, reservoirs, bayous, and tidal segments.

 Plum Creek Watershed Plan is one of 31 active watershed protection plans in Texas that have been accepted by the US EPA.